jimktrains/kog/README.md

 		MyList[5] := 7 # Syntax error
 		MyList := Square(MyList) # [36,4,9,16,25]

 There is a special array type ``Statistical``.
 This can be used with the statistical methods.
-Additional information is stored alongside the array to aid in efficent calulations of statistical properties.
+Additional information is stored alongside the array to aid in efficient calculations of statistical properties.

 	Variables
 		MyList as Statistical as Integer[10]